csprag/reference/reference/static/commands/basics/free.md

 ### Useful Options

--b, –-bytes : displays the memory in bytes.
+-b, --bytes : displays the memory in bytes. <br />
--k, –-kilo : displays the amount of memory in kilobytes(default).
+-k, --kilo : displays the amount of memory in kilobytes (default). <br />
--m, –-mega : displays the amount of memory in megabytes.
+-m, --mega : displays the amount of memory in megabytes. <br />
--g, –-giga : displays the amount of memory in gigabytes.
+-g, --giga : displays the amount of memory in gigabytes. <br />
-    ––tera : displays the amount of memory in terabytes.
+&nbsp;&nbsp;&nbsp;&nbsp; --tera : displays the amount of memory in terabytes. <br />
--h, –-human : shows all output columns scaled to shortest three digit unit and display the units: B(bytes), K(kilos), M(megas), G(gigas), and T(teras).
+-h, --human : shows all output columns scaled to shortest three digit unit and display the units: B(bytes), K(kilos), M(megas), G(gigas), and T(teras). <br />
-    --si : shows the output in powers of 1000 instead of 1024.
+&nbsp;&nbsp;&nbsp;&nbsp; --si : shows the output in powers of 1000 instead of 1024. <br /><br />
----
--c N, –-count N : displays the output N number of times and this option actually works with -s option.
+-c N, --count N : displays the output N number of times and this option actually works with -s option. <br />
--s N, –-seconds N : allows you to display the output continuously after an N seconds delay.
+-s N, --seconds N : allows you to display the output continuously after an N seconds delay. <br />
--t,   –-total : adds an additional line in the output showing the column totals.
+-t,   --total : adds an additional line in the output showing the column totals. <br />
-      –-help : displays a help message and exits.
+&nbsp;&nbsp;&nbsp;&nbsp; --help : displays a help message and exits. <br />
--V,   –-version : It displays version info and exits.
+-V,   --version : It displays version info and exits.

 ### Examples